niteshbalusu11/react-native-secure-enclave-operations/README.md

 # react-native-secure-enclave-operations

 Perform cryptographic operations using Apple's Secure Enclave and App Attestation with React Native.

-Important node: App attestation service does not work on emulators, you will need to connect a real device.
+<b>Important Note: App attestation service does not work on emulators, you will need to connect a real device.</b>

 ## Features